dbvideostriketeam/wubloader/SecurityModel.md

 The email address is then used to look up the user in the database to check their permissions.

+### Wubloader Authorization

 The current plan is to only authenticate/authorize users on datebase updates coming from Thrimbletrimmer; and since most use cases will only have a single update event every few minutes, we can authenticate only as need - rather than authenticating on page load and storing session IDs.

-### Wubloader Authorization
+Currently the only exposed actions that require authentication are Editor-based ones, so we aren't assigning roles or having granular permissions.

-Current tasks via Thrimshim are:
+Actions available via Thrimshim are:
 * `get_row`: Return a single row from the database by ID.
 Unauthenticated.
+* `get_all_rows`: Return the entire events table (or specific subsets of it), for building dashboards.
+Unauthenticated
 * `update_row`: Updates row in the Events table.
 Authenticated and limited to Editors and Admins (who can update different sets of rows).
+Authenticated.
 * `manual_link`: Override the `video_link` field in the Events Table, in case of a manual upload.
-Authenticated and limited to Editors and Admins.
+Authenticated.
 * `reset_row`: Clear `state` and `video_link` columns and reset `state` to 'UNEDITED' in Events table.
-Authenticated and limited to Admins?

-Proposed actions:
-* `get_all_rows`: Return the entire events table (or specific subsets of it), for building dashboards.
-Unauthenticated
-* `submit_edits`: Rather than have have Thrimbletrimmer submit video edits to a generic update action/endpoint, have it go via a dedicated action that can only update the necessary actions.
-Authenticated to Editors and Admins.
-* `admin_update_row`: An "update row" action that can update all non-sheet-input fields as an "admin override".

-The planned roles are:
-* `Admin`: Like editors, but with the ability to modify additional fields the "state" column in case of errors, and will have access to a special dashboard page for doing those edits.
-* `Editor`: Normal users, able to submit edits for Wubloader to cut via Thrimbletrimmer.
-* `Viewer`: For potential users such as Giffers, who will have their own viewer page in Thrimbletrimmer, and cannot make any updates to the system.
-Since we aren't currently doing any authentication on Read actions, this won't be used for now.

-Each user can only have one role.
+Authenticated.

+### Admin Access
+Node admins will connect directly to the database via third party tools (such as pgAdmin) for tasks such as adding members or manually overwriting the Events table.

 ### Database Schema